 Politics of the 1840s

 Entering the 1840s, the Democratic party dominated the national political scene.
-Since the controversial election of 1800 where Thomas Jefferson became President, the Democratic party had controlled the White House.
+Since the controversial election of 1800 where Thomas Jefferson won the presidency, the Democratic party controlled the White House.

-All this changed when voters rejected Democratic incumbent Martin Van Buren in the election of 1840 and the Whig Party under William Henry Harrison emerged triumphant.
+All this changed when voters rejected Democratic incumbent Martin Van Buren in the election of 1840 following the disastrous effects of the Panic of 1837.
+The Whig Party under William Henry Harrison thus emerged triumphant.